Taking the car is expensive, public transport is cramped, and you're feeling unhealthy.

 You could indeed commute without cycling gear, but I honestly don't think I would of without the stuff mentioned above.

-Biking To Work No Shower
+Cycling To Work Without A Shower

 I lived in England and biked early in the morning.
 Early starts meant that it was too cold for me to sweat much.